Where can I swim?

 All our courses run for 12 weeks, and can help your child get awards and distance badges.

-These courses are available at Haden Hill Leisure Centre, Langley Swimming Centre, Smethwick Swimming Centre and Tipton Leisure Centre.
+These courses are available at Haden Hill Leisure Centre, Langley Swimming Centre, Smethwick Swimming Centre, Tipton Leisure Centre and Portway Lifestyle Centre.

 We offer priority booking for subsequent courses.